 The Social Security Scheme contribution shall be paid by the 20th (previously 15th) day of the following month.

-Under the Lao Tax Law, environmental tax is imposed on companies operating a business involving certain prescribed activities, which are considered to cause pollution; damage the health and lives of any human, animal or plant; or disrupts the balance of the ecosystem.
+Under the Lao Tax Law, environmental tax is imposed on companies operating a business involving certain prescribed activities that are considered to cause pollution; damage the health and lives of any human, animal, or plant; or disrupt the balance of the ecosystem.
 The taxable amount and tax rate depend on the business activity.